GayWebIcons/Icons/README.md

 # License

 This project is licensed under the Do What The F\*ck You Want To Public License (WTFPL) - see the [LICENSE.md](LICENSE.md) file for details.

+# Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.